 Very often problems requiring judicial decisions are dark and difficult to grasp, and it requires the guidance of some accepted principle, which, although not always wise, are likely to lead to wiser decisions.

-The law is not always wise, but on the whole and within the long term, it is wiser than those who administer it.
+The law is not always wise, but on the whole and in the long term, it is wiser than those who administer it.
 Aristotle observes: “To seek to be wiser than the laws is the very thing which is, by good laws, forbidden”.

 The law expresses the will and reason of the body politic, and claims by that title to override the will and reason of the Judges and Magistrates.